 Although not related to the performance of the tape, we found it interesting (and kinda cool) that on the inside of the Metolius tape package there are instructions for making a crack glove, and for how to tape a split finger.
 Useful information.

-Metolius's climbing tape is a good all around tape for climbing applications.
-Will work equally well for making crack gloves and taping over finger splits, as well as traditional taping such as stabilizing sprained ankles or fingers.
+Metolius tape will work equally well for making crack gloves and taping over finger splits, as well as traditional taping such as stabilizing sprained ankles or fingers.

 OutdoorGearLab Member Reviews